ChasarooniZ/pf2e-rpg-numbers/docs/features/critical.md

 Cool animations to play on Critical Success (and some for failures).

 #### Preview

 <video controls>
   <source src="../videos/critical-persona-5.mp4" type="video/mp4">
 </video>

+#### Visibility
+Note the Crit animations are only visible to users that can see the message created for them.

+For any critical animations that are in the actual canvas and not above it, those animations will also require the token to be visible to display them.

 ## Setting